AdobeDocs/learning-manager.en/help/migrated/api-deprecations-list.md

 In earlier releases of Adobe Learning Manager, the Notification Announcement report didn't have any filters.
 Adobe Learning Manager downloaded all notifications in the account.

 In the November 2023 release, we've added a date filter, using which you can download the notifications within a specified period.
 You can, however, download the report for the last six months only.

+### Deprecation of high offset values in GET /users endpoint

+To improve system performance and manage resource utilization more effectively, Adobe has deprecated high offset values in the GET /users endpoint for both **ADMIN** and **LEARNER** scopes.
+We recommend using the **Jobs API** to retrieve the records with an offset value.